Caring for the Ohiwa Harbour

 - Te Kete Kai a Te Tohu Mohukihuku mo te Umu Taonoa a Tairongo: Ngati Awa Iwi Management Plan

 Oil spill response

 Bay of Plenty Regional Council works in conjunction with Maritime New Zealand to prepare for and manage oil spill responses, such as the 2012 grounding of the 'Rena' cargo vessel off the coast of Tauranga.
 Fortunately, oil from the Rena grounding did not enter the Ohiwa Harbour.
-Read more about this oil spill response work.
+Read more about oil spill response work.

 Monitoring the harbour's health

 A number of agencies and groups are responsible for carrying out ecological and water quality monitoring in and around the Ohiwa Harbour.
 You can find environmental reports on Ohiwa Harbour here.
 The ecological monitoring programme assesses such things as bats, invertebrates, threatened plants, native vegetation, marsh birds, freshwater fish and whitebait.

 The environmental monitoring programme has shown that water quality in the Ohiwa Harbour is slowly improving, with a reduction in the amount of nutrients entering the harbour.
 While great news, erosion in the catchment is still bringing too much sediment into the harbour and more work remains to be done to address this issue.
 For up to date data about the Nukuhou River, visit the LAWA (Land, Air, Water Aotearoa) website.

 Riparian management, which is the care and protection of the banks or margins of a waterway, is of vital importance in the Ohiwa Harbour.
 Erosion of stream and river banks can cause sediment and nutrients to enter the Harbour, affecting its water quality and biodiversity.